David-Reset/Concrete-Structures-Constructability-Framework/README.md

 ```
 ├── index.html          # Framework interface (styling and rendering)
-├── data.json           # All framework content (entries, guidance, thresholds)
+├── data.json           # All framework content (entries, guidance, thresholds, comments)
+├── review.html         # Maintainer review console (turns form responses into data.json)
 ├── images/             # Example drawings and site photographs
 └── README.md
 ```

 - **index.html** — the framework shell.
 Contains all CSS, navigation, and rendering logic.
 You generally don't need to edit this.
 - **data.json** — all framework content lives here.
-This is the only file you edit to add, update, or remove entries.
+For routine additions you no longer hand-edit this file: the review console (`review.html`) reads the form responses and writes the updated file for you (see [Reviewing and publishing submissions](#reviewing-and-publishing-submissions-maintainers)).
+You can still edit it directly for advanced changes such as cross-references.
 Each entry includes a `location` field specifying the country and optionally the state where the evidence was gathered.
+The file also carries a hidden `_processed` key that the review console uses to remember which form responses it has already handled; the live site ignores it.
+- **review.html** — a standalone, browser-based tool for maintainers.
+It runs entirely on your own machine (nothing is uploaded), turns the Google Form responses into properly structured entries, comments, and edits, and lets you review and de-identify each one before exporting an updated `data.json`.
 - **images/** — all photographs and drawings referenced by entries in data.json.

 ## Ethics and anonymity